-Indoor Pryotechnics at the European Championships in Glasgow
+Flame Effects and Indoor Pryotechnics at the Glasgow European Championships

 The European Championships is a multi-sport event which was hosted in Glasgow.
 We provided special effects for the swimming and gymnastic events as part of the competitor entry and medal ceremonies.

-The event was meticulously planned so we arrived at the venue well prepared for the installation.
-However, with many events, what happens on the day is not always what’s been expected.
+The event was meticulously planned, so our team arrived at the venue well prepared for the installation.
+However, with many events, what happens on the day is not always as expected.

-The first challenge we were presented with was the heat of the swimming arena, which we had not anticipated.
-Official guidelines stipulate that the pool must be maintained between 25 and 28 degrees which creates very hot, humid and uncomfortable working conditions.
+The first challenge we were presented with was the heat of the swimming arena, which was not anticipated.
+Official guidelines stipulate that the pool must be maintained between 25 and 28 degrees, which creates very hot, humid and uncomfortable working conditions.
 It also meant that when we had completed our testing, the additional heat given off by the flames made the entrance area very uncomfortable for the athletes.

-The second challenge was created at the point of installation by the company who did the ‘THE MOMENT’ branding on the floor.
-Unfortunately the branded was placed in the wrong place, meaning we couldn’t position our products in the agreed positions because it would have obstructed the branding.
+The second challenge was created at the point of installation when the company hired to brand the floor (‘THE MOMENT’) arrived..
+Unfortunately, the branding was placed in the wrong place, meaning that our team couldn’t position the Special Effects products in the agreed positions as they would have obstructed the branding.

 We spoke with our client and highlighted the issues so that we could work together on a solution.
-The original plan was to have the flames burning for the entire duration of the competitor entrance but we agreed that we would change this to a number of shorter bursts, one for each team and competitor.
-So, after a quick bit of re-programming we were able to accommodate this and agreed the firing cue for each entrance.
+The original plan was to have the Flame Effects burning for the entire duration of the competitor entrance, but we agreed that we would change this to a number of shorter bursts – one for each team and competitor.
+Thus, after a quick re-programme, our specialist team were able to accommodate this and agreed the firing cue for each entrance.

-As a result, we opted to create an arrow shape, pointing towards the entrance.
-As you can see from the photo above, the effect looked fantastic from the aerial cameras and still had the desired effect from the pool side cameras.
+As a result, we opted to create an arrow shape pointing towards the entrance.
+As you can see from the photo above, the effect looked fantastic from the aerial cameras and still had the desired effect from pool side cameras.